rollerworks-graveyard/RollerworksMultiUserBundle/docs/index.md

 > In order to use the built-in email functionality (confirmation of the account,
 > resetting of the password), you must activate and configure the SwiftmailerBundle.
+> Or configure your own mailer service.

 ### 4: Configure your application's security.yml

-In order for Symfony's security component to use the user-system, you must tell it to do so in the `security.yml` file.
+In order for the Symfony security component to use the user-system, you must tell it to do so in the `security.yml` file.
 The `security.yml` file is where the basic security configuration for your application is contained.